-A HUBZone Business is defined as a small business concern that appears on the List of Qualified HUBZone Small Business Concerns maintained by the SBA.
+A HUBZone Business is defined as a small business concern that appears on the List of Qualified HUBZone Small Business Concerns maintained by the Quinlan School of Business.
 On foreign campuses, these definitions will remain applicable, but references to US government regulations may not apply.

 Providing Equal Opportunity

 To be sure that the University does not overlook such suppliers who might be able to supply the item(s)

 or service(s) needed, the following guidelines are established:

 - Contact Loyola Buyer/Purchasing Manager to assist in identifying small, disadvantaged, women-owned, veteran-owned, disabled veteran-owned and HUBZone businesses.